 Each year, The University of Alabama publishes the UA Gadsden Center Annual Campus Security Report which includes crime statistics and outlines UA security policies and procedures.
 This particular report is written for the students and employees attending classes or working at the UA Gadsden Center.
+The University's Clery Act and Fire Safety Policy can be viewed online through the UA Policy Hub.
 Please take the time to familiarize yourself with this report so you can become an informed member of our community and contribute to the University's efforts to create and maintain a safe environment in which we all can live, study, work and play.
-Remember: Always use good safety sense and don't hesitate to contact The University of Alabama Police Department (UAPD) for more information.
+Remember: Always use good safety sense and don't hesitate to contact The University of